Step 5: Drop, Cover, and Hold On

 In MOST situations, you will reduce your chance of injury if you:

-In general, it is important to think about what you will do to protect yourself wherever you are if an earthquake were to occur.
+It is important to think about what you will do to protect yourself, wherever you are, when the earth begins to shake.
 What if you are driving, in a theater, in bed, at the beach, etc.?
-Read below for suggestions for these and other situations.

 In a high-rise: Drop, Cover, and Hold On.
 Avoid windows and other hazards.
 Do not use elevators.
 Do not be surprised if sprinkler systems or fire alarms activate.

 Driving: Pull over to the side of the road, stop, and set the parking brake.
 Avoid overpasses, bridges, power lines, signs and other hazards.
 Stay inside the vehicle until the shaking stops, then proceed carefully by avoiding fallen debris, cracked or shifted payment, and emergency vehicles.
 If a power line falls on the car, stay inside until a trained person removes the wire.

 In a stadium or theater: Drop to the ground in front of your seat or lean over as much as possible, then Cover your head with your arms (as best as possible), and Hold On to your neck with both hands until shaking stops.
-Then walk out slowly watching for anything that could fall in the aftershocks.
+Then walk out slowly, watching for anything that could fall during aftershocks.

 Below a dam: Follow instructions above for your particular location.
 Dams can fail during a major earthquake.
 Catastrophic failure is unlikely, but if you live downstream from a dam, you should know flood-zone information and have prepared an evacuation plan for getting to high ground.

 Recommended Earthquake Safety Actions (including situations when you cannot get beneath a table)